-Chapter 1.
+Chapter 2.
 Data Choices

-The Data Choices module collects and publishes anonymous usage statistics to https://stats.opennms.org.
+The first time a user with the Admin role logs into the system, a prompt appears for permission to allow the Data Choices module to collect and publish anonymous usage statistics to https://stats.opennms.org.